Staff and People with Disabilities

 1. Overview and Terms of the Doctoral Contract

-In addition, the University of Montpellier is committed to funding a doctoral contract for students with disabilities using its own resources, in accordance with the provisions set forth in the institution’s Multi-Year Disability Action Plan.
+In addition, the University of Montpellier is committed to funding a doctoral contract for students with disabilities using its own resources, in accordance with the provisions set forth in the institution’s Multi-Year Disability Master Plan.

-The doctoral program must be conducted within a research unit under the supervision of the University of Montpellier.
-Students must enroll in a doctoral program at the University of Montpellier through one of its nine doctoral schools.
-An information sheet lists the research units and doctoral specializations offered at the University of Montpellier.
+The doctoral program must be conducted at a research institution under the supervision of the University of Montpellier.
+Students must enroll in a doctoral program at the University of Montpellier in one of its nine doctoral schools.
+An information sheet lists the research units and doctoral specializations offered atUM.

-2. Application Materials and Timeline
+2. Compiling the Application Materials and Timeline

 Every year, the calendar and documents are updated and made available in January or February.